-B. BUILDING LOCK UP POLICY The Office of Housing and Residence Life has established a policy whereby the outside doors of the residence halls are locked 24 hours daily.
+a.
+BUILDING LOCK UP POUCY The Office of Housing and Residence Life has established a policy whereby the outside doors of the residence halls are locked 24 hours daily.
 This policy is for the purpose of safety and security.
-Any student who knowingly props open a door during the hours which it is to be locked, defeats the door's locking mechanism, or otherwise takes any action to defeat the purpose of this policy will be referred for judicial proceedings and will receive a fine of \$100.
+Any student who knowingly props open a door, defeats the door's locking mechanism, or otherwise takes any action to defeat the purpose of this policy will be referred for judicial proceedings and will receive a fine of \$100.
 In addition, removal from the residence hall via administrative action will be considered.
 Students allowing entry into a residence hall by non-residents or individuals who are not their personal guest may be subject to any or all of the above mentioned sanctions.